DOWNLOAD ANNUAL REPORT AS PDF HERE .

-We paid nearly $16m to foreign collecting societies to pass on to their creator and publisher members.
-And we paid nearly $91m to members who are not authors, artists or foreign collecting societies.
+We paid more than $13m to foreign collecting societies to pass on to their creator and publisher members.
+And we paid more than $84m to members who are not authors, artists or foreign collecting societies.
 They are principally publishers of books, journals, newspapers and magazines.
 A large proportion of these payments were made with an obligation to share with other rightsholders, such as authors.

 In addition to the payments shared with non-staff creators, publishers also have writers and illustrators on staff, and Copyright Agency payments contribute to their salaries.